jiminliang/jiminliang.github.io/content/authors/zhengyang/_index.md

   - Researchers
 ---

 Yang Zheng is an assistant professor of electronic engineering at the Xidian University.
-His research interests include aritifical intelligence, computer vision, and human behaviour analysis for intelligent diagnosis of developmental coordination disorder
+His research interests include human behaviour analysis for intelligent diagnosis of developmental coordination disorder, aritifical intelligence, and computer vision.